-The main novelty of Algorithm 1 is the use of (26) as sequential feature selection rule.
+The main novelty of Algorithm 1 is the use of (26) as a sequential feature selection rule.
 In addition to the theoretical motivation above, this rule is interesting in two ways.
-First, it has an intuitive interpretation: it favors features of 1) large MI with the class label, 2) low MI with previously selected features, and 3) large MI with those features given image class.
+First, it has an intuitive interpretation: it favors features of 1) large MIs with the class label, 2) low MIs with previously selected features, and 3) large MIs with those features given image class.
 This enforces three principles that are always at play in feature selection: